fbsouzas/flery-builder/README.md

     ->get();
 ```

-You can use FleryBuilder combine with other Laravel's query builder functions.
+You can use FleryBuilder combine with other Laravel query builder functions.

 For example: